-Recommended target Fluoride concentration should not exceed 5 000 μg/l Description Fluoride (F-) is the stable form of fluorine, a very reactive element.
+Recommended target Fluoride concentration should not exceed 5 000 μg/l Description Fluoride (F -) is the stable form of fluorine, a very reactive element.
 Natural occurrence Fluoride occurs at a relatively high concentration in seawater, where concentrations of 1,300 μ g/ l have been reported (Slooff et al. , 1988).
-Interdependence & Fate in the environment I per thousand) of 6.7 \pm 0.1 x 10 -3 .
-However, in some localized bottom waters the ratio may reach 9.5 x 10 -3 .
-MethodIn seawater, fluoride can be determined by molecular absorption spectrophotometry (Gomez et al., 1988) or using an ion-selective electrode.
-Unit: μg/l No QT provided for Australia and New Zealand, recommend limit provided by Slooff et al. (1988) Impacts & Thresholds

-Concentrations below 5 000 μ g/ l are not expected to have detrimental effects on marine organisms (Slooff et al., 1988)
+Interdependence & Fate in the environment Fluoride shows a conservative type distribution in seawater, i.e. it shows a constant concentration relative to salinity (or chlorinity) as a result of its low reactivity in seawater, with a fluoride/chlorinity ratio (in parts per thousand) of $6.7 \pm 0.1 \times 10^{-5}$.
+However, in some localized bottom waters the ratio may reach 9.5×10^{-5} (Riley and Chester, 1983).
+Deviations from this narrow fluoride/chlorinity ratio generally indicate that man-made pollution is occurring or that seawater is mixing with freshwater in estuarine areas.
+Method In seawater, fluoride can be determined by molecular absorption spectrophotometry (Gomez et al., 1988) or using an ion-selective electrode.
+Unit: $\mu g/\ell$ No QT provided for Australia and New Zealand, recommend limit provided by Slooff et al. (1988) Impacts & Thresholds Concentrations below 5 000 μg/l are not expected to have detrimental effects on marine organisms (Slooff et al. , 1988)